selimfirat/bilstats/README.md

 # BilStats
 BilStats is a web based tool for analyzing past courses and instructors on Bilkent University.
 This tool is intended to be used on course registration.

+* Bilstats is inspired by StarStat and created when StarStat was not working.

 # Start for development
 * `yarn start`